mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 I took the same route into _Thetis Lake Park_ but instead of following the fire roads north to _Munn Road_, I decided to explore a couple of single track trails that I had be looking at on <a href="https://www.trailforks.com/trails/electric-avenue-101420/" target="_blank" rel="noreferrer">trailforks.com</a>.

 Overall, this was a fun ride with some fatigue in my legs.
+The trails were wet but the weather was dry.

 <!---->
-## MONDAY JAN 11
+## MONDAY JAN 11 🌧
 Sleep **2** | Fatigue **3** | Stress **3** | Soreness **3**
 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>